varasys/paczfs/README.md

 In a typical installation the "zfs-import.target" "zfs-import-cache.service" and "zfs-import-scan.service" systemd unit files are required to import the pools, but in this case, these operations are performed during early boot (as described below), so these these unit files are not enabled by default.

-The two other zfs systemd unit files which are not enabled by default are the "zfs-share.service" and "zfs-zed.service", but you can enable them if needed.
-Note that the "zfs.target" unit is enabled by default.
+The two other zfs systemd unit files which are not enabled by default are the "zfs-share.service" (we are trying to start with a locked-down system) and "zfs-zed.service", but you can enable them if needed.
+Note that the "zfs.target" unit is enabled by default so you can use it in a systemd service unit file "Before=" or "After=" clause.

 So, in summary:
 - if "mountpoint=legacy" the /etc/fstab file will be used to determine whether/where to mount the dataset at startup